 Are you thinking about moving to Berlin?
-Do you want to know what the best neighborhoods in Berlin are to live?
+Do you want to know where to live in Berlin, what the best neighborhoods are?
 Then this article is for you!

 Living here myself I might be a bit biased, but I genuinely believe that Berlin is becoming one of those cities.